HalaAlbaqawi/ToDoList/README.md

 **Testing** :

-I started to testing my app by using developer Tools.
+I started to testing my app by using developer Tools such as:

+*Debugging the code
+*Searching